rlankine/laskenta/README.md

 - `laskenta.h` -- Laskenta API declarations used by `laskenta.cpp` and your application source file(s)
 - `tools.h` -- General purpose development helpers used by `laskenta.cpp`

-I suggest copying the header files (`laskenta.h` and `tools.h`) either to the directory of your common/shared/global header files, or to the same directory with your project resides.
-The implementation file (`laskenta.cpp`) should be copied to the same directory with your project files.
+I recommend copying the header files (`laskenta.h` and `tools.h`) either to the directory of your common/shared/global header files, or to the same directory with your project resides.
+The implementation file (`laskenta.cpp`) should be copied to the same directory with your project source files.

+Some of the other files

 ## Getting started
 TODO